 Are there loans with no early payoff fees?

 Large installment loans often won’t have early pay-off fees, but some smaller personal online loans will.
-Other personal online loans, like those from Helix by Lead Bank don’t have fees and will save you money on interest payments.
+Other personal online loans, like those from Helix by Kendall Bank don’t have fees for early repayment and will save you money on interest payments.